scoulomb/myDNS/understand-dns/1-basic-bind-lxa/with-archlinux-p2-2-summary-configure-reverse-zone.md

 <!--
-Unlike lab setup we need to install and enable named -->
+Unlike lab setup we need to install and enable named Setup was done in [dns cache section](./p1-1-dns-cache.md).
+Note  yum install -y bind bind-utils and here it is bind-tools, In ubuntu it is: sudo apt-get install bind9 sudo apt-get install bind9-utils
+-->

 Command below are not needed if we run [fw zone summary with Archlinux](with-archlinux-p2-1-summary-configure-forward-zone.md).